GanDing/CS-488/A0/README.md

 ----

 Run the default premake4/make combination to comile the code.
 Then run './A0 ' to start rendering.
-This assignment was build successfully on lab computer .
+This assignment was build successfully on lab MC3022 since MC3007 lab can't be opened by the given code.

 ## Manual